The Crucible Questions Act 2

 How does Abigail continue to manipulate events in Act 2?
 What are the consequences of her actions?

 Abigail's manipulative nature is at the forefront in Act 2.
-Though she is absent from the Proctor household, her presence is heavily felt.
-Her influence is evident in Mary Warren's actions and the escalating tensions within the Proctor household.
+That said, though she is absent from the Proctor household, her presence is heavily felt.
+Consider this: her influence is evident in Mary Warren's actions and the escalating tensions within the Proctor household.
 Abigail continues to manipulate events from a distance, expertly using fear and superstition to maintain her power and control over the situation.

 The Erosion of Justice: The Court's Unjust Proceedings